BitBoxSwiss/bitbox-base/docs/applications/bitcoin-core.md

 ---
 ## Bitcoin Core

 Bitcoin Core the most popular software implementation of Bitcoin, openly developed on GitHub (<https://github.com/bitcoin/bitcoin>) and publishing releases on <https://bitcoincore.org>.
-The BitBox Base uses the latest stable binary release to communicate with the Bitcoin peer-to-peer network, for example to learn about current transactions and receive newly mined blocks.
+The BitBoxBase uses the latest stable binary release to communicate with the Bitcoin peer-to-peer network, for example to learn about current transactions and receive newly mined blocks.
 All data is regarded as untrusted until it is locally verified to match the consensus rules of Bitcoin Core.

 ### Using binary releases